dasiths/dasiths.github.io/_pages/about.md

 tags: []
 permalink: /about/
 ---
-<h6 style="text-align:justify;">*Disclaimer.
+Disclaimer.
 Most of my friends don't have the slightest idea about what I actually do.
-I recently had a hilarious conversation a with few friends where their best guess was something close to this.*
+I recently had a hilarious conversation a with few friends where their best guess was something close to this.
 [youtube https://www.youtube.com/watch?v=JksqLU50sWY]

-<p style="text-align:justify;">*If you have a minute to spare have a read of this post I made about my early days as a developer.
+If you have a minute to spare have a read of this post I made about my early days as a developer.
 Link: [https://dasith.me/2016/11/29/first-blog-post/](http://dasith.me/2016/11/29/first-blog-post/)*

-<h2 style="text-align:justify;">My Profile